Stonesjtu/go-docker/README.md

 watcher checks job status and manage jobs kill/suspend/resume.
 There can be multiple watchers running in parallel

-## Conf
+## Configuration

-Config is in go-d.ini.
+Configuration is in file go-d.ini.
 One can define the scheduler and executor to use.
 It must be one of the classes defined in plugins.
 One can easily add new ones following godocker/iExecutorPlugin and iSchedulterPlugin interfaces

 One can set environment variable GOD_CONFIG to specify go-d.ini location for go-d-scheduler and go-d-watcher.